lc-fei/lc-fei/README.md

 ### Hi there 👋

-- 🌱 I am a student who will graduate in 2026
+- 🌱 I'm a student who will graduate in 2026
 - 🔭 I'm looking for an internship